Kalli/markdown-cv/index.md

 * Technical lead engineer on the Marketplace team at [Discogs.com](https://discogs.com).
 * Improving vendor tooling and integrations.
 * Architected and deployed scalable, secure services connecting music buyers and sellers on a marketplace handling millions of transactions a year.
-* Tech stack: Python, Javascript / React, Mysql.
+* Tech stack: Python, JavaScript / React, MySQL.

 `2016-2019`